Jefry Rodríguez: Washington Nationals

 In 2015, Rodríguez again was promoted to Hagerstown, but later was sent back down to Auburn again for remedial work.
 In mid-July 2015, while he pitched for Auburn, the New York–Penn League honored him as its Pitcher of the Week.
 He returned to Hagerstown near the end of the season.
 All his appearances in 2015 were starts.
 He finished 2015 having gone 3–5 with a 4.59 ERA, 67 strikeouts, and 33 walks over 68 2/3 innings in 13 games for Auburn, 1–5 with a 6.75 ERA, 27 strikeouts, and 25 walks over 42 2/3 innings in 10 games for Hagerstown, and 4–10 with a 5.42 ERA, 94 strikeouts, and 58 walks over 111 1/3 innings in 23 games overall.
 Rodríguez spent the entire 2016 season with Hagerstown.
 He appeared in 25 games, starting all of them, and had one complete game, the first of his professional career.
 He finished the year with a record of 7–11, a 4.96 ERA, 96 strikeouts, and 52 walks over 123 1/3 innings pitched.

-Rodríguez played for the Potomac Nationals in the Class A-Advanced Carolina League in 2017, and the Carolina League named him its Pitcher of the Week for the first week of May.
+Rodríguez played for the Potomac Nationals in the High-A Carolina League in 2017, and the Carolina League named him its Pitcher of the Week for the first week of May.
 He began the season by posting a 3–2 record and a 3.51 ERA, with a strikeout-to-walk ratio of almost four-to-one, and he held opposing batters to a .228 batting average.
 On May 16, 2017, however, he received an 80-game suspension after testing positive for a metabolite of Clomiphene, classified by the league as a prohibited performance-enhancing drug.
 The Washington Post noted the rarity of the suspension for the Nationals, reporting that he was the team's only "prominent" minor-league player to be suspended for performance-enhancing drugs over the previous five years.
 He returned to action with Potomac after serving his suspension, and in 2017 overall he made 12 appearances, 10 of them starts, posted a record of 4–3 and an ERA of 3.32, struck out 51, and walked 19 in the 57 innings pitched.
 During the 2017 National League Division Series, Rodríguez was among a few pitching prospects the Nationals brought up to provide live pitching in a simulated game for the team's major-league hitters.